emcconville/wand/docs/index.rst

 -----------

 Wand is an open source software to be written by `Hong Minhee`_ (initially written for StyleShare_).
+See also the complete list of contributors_ as well.
 The source code is distributed under `MIT license`_ and you can find it at `GitHub repository`_.
 Check out now:

 .. sourcecode:: bash